cal-itp/calitp-py/README.md

 ## Develop an Image for Jupyterhub

+[This Loom video](https://www.loom.com/share/1d3b00afe6314fccac55c0ce9b22ec02) walks through the process of creating and deploying new JupyterHub images that is found below.

 In order to test new images for Jupyterhub

 * create a new branch starting with development (e.g. `development`, `development-hub`).